csarvi/mat4376/blog/README.md

 saveRDS(mod, "model/trained_model.RDS")
 ```

+Our model (`mod`) is saved as `./model/trained_model.RDS`.
+The last thing to do is to feed some unseen text into `mod` for classification.
+This part is of particular importance since this piece of code will be used in our app.
+We can write a function that will receive some text as input and it will manipulate this string into a document-term matrix in order to be passed onto the model for classification.
+Why do we need to create a function?
+Think of our app.
+We need some piece of code that performs the same task every time the user supply some text.
+What does this function needs to do?

+1. Receive an input string and process it into a document-matrix;

+2. Intersect its features with the matrix used to train the model, **only those words that exist in the training matrix will be preserved**;

+3. Feed this matrix into the model and return its score.

 ## `shiny` app

 Before we start with a brief introduction to `shiny`, let's refresh the funcitonality of our app: